rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 flatpak install flathub org.gnome.baobab
 ```

-Once installed, run  `Flatseal` from the terminal using:
+Once installed, run  `Disk Usage Analyzer` from the terminal using:

 ```bash
 flatpak run org.gnome.baobab
 ```

-Or by tapping the `Super` key, typing disk and clicking on the disk icon.
+Or by tapping the `Super` key, typing `disk` and clicking on the `Disk Usage Anlyzer` icon.

 Disk Usage analyzer is similar to disk usage tools on Windows and Mac.
 Here is a screenshot of the disk usage on my home folder: